Dewoitine D.21

-The Dewoitine D.21 was 1920s French open-cockpit, fixed-undercarriage monoplane fighter aircraft.
+The Dewoitine D.21 was a 1920s French open-cockpit, fixed-undercarriage, parasol winged monoplane fighter aircraft.

 Design and development

 The prototype D.21 was a development of the D.12.
 The aircraft was license-built in Switzerland (by EKW), Czechoslovakia (by Skoda and known as the Skoda-Dewoitine D.1) and Argentina (by FMA).
 One Turkish D.21 was fitted with a modified wing and named Orhanelli.

 Operational history

 Argentina bought seven French-built D.21s, and built another 38 under license by FMA from 1929 to 1932.
 The type remained in service until 1941.
 Turkey bought a number, and Czechoslovakia built 25 for their air force.